South Asian Canadians: Generation status

-A large minority of Canadians are made up of first generation individuals, numbering 8,219,555 people and forming 23.85% of the national population as of the 2016 Canadian census.
-In comparison with the nation-wide statistics, as of the 2016 Canadian census, a majority of the South Asian Canadian community was made up of first generation individuals, numbering 1,330,745 people and forming 67.78% of the total South Asian Canadian population.
+A large minority of Canadians are first generation, numbering 9,606,600 people and forming 26.44% of the national population as of the 2021 Canadian census.
+In comparison with the nationwide statistics, as of the 2021 Canadian census, a majority of the South Asian Canadian community was first generation, numbering 1,833,640 people and forming 71.31% of the total South Asian Canadian population.

-Similarly, a large minority of Canadians are also made up of second generation individuals, numbering 6,100,720 people and forming 17.70% of the total national population as of the 2016 Canadian census.
-In comparison with the nation-wide statistics, as of the 2016 Canadian census, a large minority of the South Asian Canadian community was made up of second generation individuals, numbering 559,415 people or 28.49% of the total South Asian Canadian population.
+Similarly, a large minority of Canadians are second generation, numbering 6,393,310 people and forming 17.60% of the total national population as of the 2021 Canadian census.
+In comparison with the nationwide statistics, as of the 2021 Canadian census, a large minority of the South Asian Canadian community was second generation, numbering 682,760 people or 26.55% of the total South Asian Canadian population.

-A narrow majority of Canadians are made up of third or more generation individuals, numbering 20,139,790 people and forming 58.44% of the total national population as of the 2016 Canadian census.
-In comparison with the nation-wide statistics, as of the 2016 Canadian census, a small minority of the South Asian Canadian community was made up of third or more generation individuals, numbering 34,470 people or 1.76% of the total South Asian Canadian population.
+A narrow majority of Canadians are third or more generation, numbering 20,328,565 people and forming 55.96% of the total national population as of the 2021 Canadian census.
+In comparison with the nationwide statistics, as of the 2021 Canadian census, a small minority of the South Asian Canadian community was third or more generation, numbering 55,000 people or 2.14% of the total South Asian Canadian population.